 Can I come and see how the Retreat is built at your factory?

 Yes.
 You are more than welcome to come and see first-hand how a Retreat is manufactured.
 Just send us an email or give us a call to arrange – especially during these current times.
-We are open five days a week Mon-Fri, 09:00-17:00 and a visit on the shop floor and to our show lodge will take around 45mins to 1hr depending on how much information you wish to gather.
+We are open five days a week Mon-Fri, 09:00-17:00 and a visit on the shop floor will take around 45mins to 1hr depending on how much information you wish to gather.